 Mayamiko had four brothers and no sister.
 Her brothers were all performing well at school.
 However, Mayamiko was performing better than all of her brothers at school.
 Her brothers felt very uncomfortable about her success at school.
-They told her that she was only a girl and that the best that could happen to her was to get married and become a housewife.
+They told her that she was only a girl and that the best that could happen for her was to get married and become a housewife.
 Mayamiko had a goal and dream of becoming an airplane pilot.
-When she told people in her village what she wanted to do they laughed and said, "Women can't fly airplanes!"
-After years of studying and hard work she went to university.
+When she told people in her village what she wanted to do, they laughed and said, "Women can't fly airplanes!"
+After years of studying and hard work, she went to university.
 At the university she chose a subject that women usually don't study: aviation.
 She turned out to be the first woman pilot in the country.
 Everyone is proud of her success.
 She is now a very good pilot and serves as a role model for both boys and girls.

-- 2. After the talk by the speaker or reading of Mayamiko's story, allow the participants to ask questions they may have. - 3.
-If you used the story instead of a guest speaker, ask the group the following questions for reflection: - How was Mayamiko/or the role model able to accomplish their goals despite the obstacles they faced along the way? - How would the social/cultural expectations have influenced Mayamiko or the speaker to fail achieve their goals? - How can some of the social/cultural expectations put girls and young women at risk or make them vulnerable? - How can some of the social/cultural expectations put boys and young be unfair and too hard? - How does society play a role in achieving or not achieving ones goals? - How does setting goals help one achieve their dreams? - If given a chance how would you be able to accomplish your own goals?
+- 2. Ask any questions you may have. - 3.
+Discuss the following questions: - How was Mayamiko able to accomplish her goals despite the obstacles she faced along the way? - How would the social/cultural expectations have influenced Mayamiko to fail achieve her goals?

+- How can some of the social/cultural expectations put girls and young women at risk or make them vulnerable? - How can some of the social/cultural expectations put on boys and young men be unfair and too hard? - How does society play a role in someone achieving or not achieving their goals? - How does setting goals help one achieve their dreams? - If given a chance how would you be able to accomplish your own goals?